14 by 14: The Must-ski Run at Every Utah Ski Resort

 Serving as a backdrop for big-mountain skiing competitions, a short boot pack up either side of this bare-topped mountain of Alta Ski Area opens a world of possibilities.
 Join the pros as they thread through chutes, or enjoy the open powder fields and snowy trees.
 Beware of rocks and cliffs — ask a neighbor if you aren’t sure — and smile as you rock the terrain on one of the most rewarding runs of your life.

-Okay, this isn’t a "ski run" per se, but night skiing has the potential to turn any run at Wolf Mountain into one of the most amazing of your life.
+OK, this isn’t a "ski run" per se, but night skiing has the potential to turn any run at Nordic Valley into one of the most amazing of your life.
 And you’ll have plenty to choose from, because this resort in the Ogden/Davis area, just north of Salt Lake City, puts 100% of its terrain under lights — the most extensive in the state.
 Even better is that a full day pass here will get you 10–11 hours of skiing or riding for $45, while a half-day (either day or night) goes for $30.
 (Hours vary by weekday and weekend.)

 Powder Mountain’s tagline is “7,000 plus acres of untouched pristine powder,” and they’re not lying.
 An 8-minute CAT ride drops you off at Fantasy Ridge.
 Hike another 20 minutes to James Peak, and…welcome to an untracked playground of open fields, chutes, rollers, trees, and unlimited happiness.